jwdunne/jamesdunne.dev/content/posts/covid-made-me-a-remote.md

 team.
 It eliminates the lonely remote feeling.
 It adds the social touch that I was worried I would miss going from working in the office.

-We use Zoom for this, despite the privacy concerns.
-There are alternatives.
-Slack and Discord are two options.
+We used Zoom for this for a while.
+In the end, we upgraded our Slack subscription and used that for group calls.

 #### Unexpected Bonus